Under most circumstances, the only steps required are:

-All the following commands have to be executed on your Lakka Box using the Command Line Interface
+If automatic pairing does not succeed, please follow the following guide.
+All the following commands have to be executed on your Lakka box using the Command Line Interface

 Enable and start bluetooth service